 Consider a Planned Gift

-There are many ways to support Valley Children's Hospital with a gift through your will or trust.
+There are many ways to support Valley Children's Healthcare with a gift through your will or trust.
 For most of us, a planned gift is our only opportunity to make a significant difference for a cause we care about.
 Below are several vehicles for charitable giving through your estate plan.

 - Percentage bequest - make a gift of a percentage of your estate